Best Resume Layouts: 20+ Examples (from Idea to Design)

 But, one thing—

-Remember to tailor (like we mentioned earlier).
+Remember to tailor your pilot resume (like we mentioned earlier).

-That means you can’t just take our list or any list of skills off the internet and put it straight into your resume for pilot jobs.
+That means you can’t just take our list or any list of aviation skills off the internet and put it straight into your resume for pilot jobs.

 Rather, here’s what to do:

-Pro Tip: When listing skills in your airline resume, stick to the wording they use in the job ad to be as safe as possible when it comes to any ATS.
+• Stick to the wording they use in the job ad to be as safe as possible when it comes to any ATS.
 The ATS (applicant tracking system) is software which reads your resume first, and if they don’t understand what you wrote, no job.

-When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.
+When you’re done, our free resume builder will score your resume and our resume checker will tell you exactly how to make it better.

 You know that awe you feel as you fly during a gray, rainy day and finally break through the clouds?
+Your pilot resume should be just like that, an epiphany, far above the other pilot candidates.

 And extra resume sections give exactly that effect.